fadyat/hooks/README.md

     Updates:
     - <Last Commit> task field
     - <Message> task field
-    - Creating a custom fields <Last Commit> and <Message> if they don't exist
     - Works for multiple passed tasks

     How: finding in the last message string like